-Devil's Mile: The Rich, Gritty History of the Bowery
+From Devil's Mile: The Rich, Gritty History of The Bowery by Alice Sparberg Alexiou,

 copyright 2018 by the author and reprinted by permission of St. Martin's Press.

 Along with the cattle and farming equipment, the Dutch West India Board had sent detailed instructions addressed specifically to Verhulst and Fredericks.
 The engineer was to erect a fort at the tip of the island, lay out streets, and build houses: twelve of them with sufficient land for farming and grazing.
 This was a priority.
 Five of the farms — bouweries — were to be leased to colonists for a period of six years; they were to draw straws for the privilege.
 The goal, for the time being, was to make the colony self-sufficient.
 The rest of the lots would go to the Company directors.
 The instructions specified that besides the slaves, Fredericks was to use anybody who was willing to work for labor, including Indians.
 They, however, would be paid only half as much as white men and not in specie but trading goods.